KLM will operate the last flight with Boeing 747-400 in St. Maarten

 Below you can see some spectacular photos with Big Blue Bird KLM over Maho Beach:

 Boeing 747-400 (PH-BFN) operates the latest flight to Sint Maarten.
 At this moment, the aircraft is in flight, over 10 000 meters.
 Estimated landing time: 11: 05 local time; 18: 05 Romania time.

 From October 30, the flight between Amsterdam, Curacao and Saint Maarten, a triangular flight operated until today, will no longer exist.
-KLM has decided to operate direct flights on the Amsterdam - Curacao and Amsterdam - Saint Maarten routes.
+KLM decided to operate direct flights between Amsterdam - Curacao and Amsterdam - Saint Maarten.
 To Princess Juliana International Airport (IATA: SXM, ICAO: TNCM), KLM will fly with Airbus A330-200 aircraft.